 In order to properly assess safety performance over time, USAMRIID compares the number of incidents to the number of times employees entered BSL-3 and BSL-4 laboratories in a given year.
 It is important to note that in every incident from 2010 to present, no symptoms were reported and there were no signs of illness.

-With regard to BSL-4 laboratories, USAMRIID had 9,312 entries during 2013, with a total of 38 incidents and no Potential Biological Exposures (PBE).
-The 2013 incident rate for BSL-4 laboratories was 0.41 percent.
+With regard to BSL-4 laboratories, USAMRIID had 11,990 entries during 2015, with a total of 51 incidents and one Potential Biological Exposure (PBE).
+No symptoms were reported and there were no signs of illness.
+The 2015 incident rate for BSL-4 laboratories was 0.425 percent.

 — Data Analysis —